jamisonderek/my-ford-service/README.md

 ngrok http 8000
 ```
 Ngrok will display a bunch of information.
 You will see a _Forwarding https address_ like "https://f00d0bad0042.ngrok.io" which is your domain.<p>
-**NOTE:** This domain will change everytime you reset ngrok if you are on the free plan, which means
+**NOTE:** This domain will change every time you reset ngrok if you are on the free plan, which means
 you will need to update and redeploy this skill.
 <br>
 **NOTE:**